-Zermelo Frankel set theory ZFC
+Zermelo Frankel set theory (ZFC)

 The paradoxes of naive set theory show us that our intuitive notion of set is simply inconsistent.
 We must go back and rethink the assumptions on which the theory rests.
 However, in doing this rethinking, we do not want to throw out the baby with the bath water.
+Set theory has proved so valuable as a useful toolkit for mathematicians that we would like to develop a new set theory in which all of the previous results, except for the proof of inconsistency, are provable.